 Nucleic acid amplification is a strong tool for diagnostics.
 Nucleic acid amplification tests allow very small amounts of a target sequence to be identified by amplifying the signal.
 They can provide quantitative data that can be used for the diagnosis of pathogenic and infectious diseases.
 There are hundreds, if not thousands, of methods, protocols, and devices such as thermocyclers for amplifying nucleic acids.
 So why should one want to take a microfluidic approach for nucleic acid amplification?

 Nucleic acid amplification can be a crucial element for many point-of-care assays where a drop of blood or other bodily fluids can be used to identify a target pathogen.
 Point-of-care devices are aimed at delivering affordable healthcare products and services to the patients at the time and place of need.
 Point-of-care diagnosis can benefit from nucleic acid amplification tests.
 Commercially available nucleic acid amplification devices like PCR machines are not suitable for point-of-care applications.
 Oftentimes, they are bulky and expensive.
 Also, they require a trained operator for sample preparation and data analysis.
 These are not ideal for point-of-care applications where cost and easy operation are of high importance.
-Microfluidic technology, however, can overcome these barriers.
+Microfluidics, however, can overcome these barriers.

 Microchips are easily mass-producible at an affordable cost.
 They can be automated omit the need for trained operators.
 Moreover, microfluidic chips can be integrated with a wide variety of sample preparation, sensing, analysis, and communication modules.